-Analogous to Hegel’s master-slave dialectic, Komugi the slave is confident of her own identity through her labor –gungi.
-We see her crying over her the product of her own labor – her original gungi move– for it reminds her of her essence.
-Meruem is destabilized by such confidence, for he had seen her as a mere thing rather than a self-conscious being.
+Analogous to Hegel’s master-slave dialectic, Komugi the slave is confident in her own identity through her labor: gungi.
+We see her crying over the product of her own labor – her original gungi move– for it represents her essence.
+Meruem is destabilized by such confidence, since he had seen her as a mere thing rather than a self-conscious being.
 And once he begins to treat her as a self-conscious being he begins to contemplate his own identity – What is his name?
 What does it mean to be a King?
 In other words, he becomes more self-conscious.

 Peter Singer, Hegel: A Very Short Introduction